Operation-Decoded/DWNOTools/README.md

 # Usage

+## Extraction
 1. Extract the `DigimonDataR.cpk`, for example using CriPakTools.
 2. Extract the assets of the `parameter` folder with AssetRipper or similar.
 3. Run `DWNOTools.exe -x -i <pathToInputFile> -o <pathToOutputFolder>`

 If given a folder it will recursively search for all compatible files.

-To rebuild a file run:
-1. Run `DWNOTools.exe -p -i <pathToFolder> -o <pathToOutputFile>`

 **Do not use Microsoft Excel to modify extracted CSV files, it does not create RFC 4180 compliant CSV.
 Use LibreOffice/OpenOffice as an alternative.**

+## Packing
+1. Run `DWNOTools.exe -p -i <pathToFolder> -o <pathToOutputFile>`

+## Hash generation
+1. Run `DWNOTools.exe --hash <yourStringToHash>`

 # Building